Food, Heart Disease and Cholesterol

 Foods that Promote Heart Disease

 (eg one sugary drink a day increases the risk of heart disease & stroke by 50%

 and one Diet drink daily increased the risk of heart attack and stroke by 43%)

 (this is thought to be due to the lactose, not the fat, so using skimmed & semi-skimmed milk will be a worse choice)

-Hydrogenated Fats (sometimes called trans fats) –found in processed foods, cooking oils, mayonnaise and margarines.
+These are sometimes called trans fats –found in processed foods, cooking oils, mayonnaise and margarines.
 Anything food that can sit in a wrapper on a supermarket shelf with a long expiry date will likely contain trans fats.

 (Some but not all studies implicate meat)

 Oily fish: mackerel, herring, sardines (not salmon which is mostly farmed)